Houlak/dvelop-template/.github/pull_request_template.md

-## Background

-### Associated Issues
+## Associated Issues

-* Include link(s) to ClickUp ticket(s)
+- Include link(s) to ClickUp ticket(s) with the following format: `- [CU - #CardID](#card link)` Example: [CU - 25](http://www.clickup.com)

-### Overview
+## Overview

-* Include brief summary of PR objective (what we're accomplishing).
+- Include brief summary of PR objective (what we're accomplishing).
-* Why are we making these changes? (implements X feature, improves our code in Y way, fixes Z bug, etc.)
+- Why are we making these changes? (implements X feature, improves our code in Y way, fixes Z bug, etc).

-### Visual Documentation
+## Visual Documentation

-* If visuals are a part of this PR, include before and/or after screenshots or recordings.
+- If visuals are a part of this PR, include before and/or after screenshots or recordings.

-## Deployment
+## Deployment Notes

-### Non-Code Changes

-* Do we have to configure environment variables before deploying?
+- Do we have to configure environment variables before deploying?
-* Do we need to make changes to external services?
+- Do we need to make changes to external services?